 2] Reinstall the latest Mouse driver

-Open quick access menu by pressing Windows+X. Go to Device Manager from the list of menu.
+Open the Quick Access menu by pressing Win+X. Go to Device Manager from the list of menu.

 Search and locate Mice and other pointing devices from the list on the left side of the window.